nazrulhuda/portfolio/_pages/about.md

 📚 I also have over two years of experience as an Undergraduate Research Assistant at BRAC University, where I honed my skills in data collection and analysis.

+🔍Currently, I am actively seeking Summer 2025 internship opportunities.
+My interest in research and technology grew under the mentorship of Dr. Jannatun Noor, who taught me to be flexible and adapt to emerging technologies every day.
+I am excited to bring my background in software engineering, infused with AI expertise and research experience to innovative teams where I can contribute, learn, and grow.

+Feel free to explore more of my work and projects at my portfolio and CV.
+Please don't hesitate to connect if you see potential for collaboration or simply wish to network.

+*If you are viewing the homepage from a mobile phone, please click the menue on the top-right corner to find other navigations.
+Furthermore, you can find contact information by clicking follow button.*

 # Selected Experience

 ## Automatic Document Validation with Textract